dasJ/sd-zfs/Readme.md

 If `/etc/hostid` exists during build, it will be included in the initrd.
 It is highly recommended to use this file.
 More information is found in the [Arch wiki](https://wiki.archlinux.org/index.php/Installing_Arch_Linux_on_ZFS#After_the_first_boot).

 #### Rebuilding initcpio
-After changing any of these mkinitcpio related things, you need to rebuild your kernel.
+After changing any of these mkinitcpio related things, you need to rebuild your initrd.
 Assuming you have the default `linux` package, you can just run:
 ```
 # mkinitcpio -p linux
 ```